Carthage offers …

 Carthage students are actively involved in music making and learning through participation in ensembles and workshops.
-Carthage offers five choral ensembles, two wind bands, a philharmonic orchestra, a jazz ensemble, and many other small ensemble experiences.
+Carthage offers five choral ensembles, two wind bands, a philharmonic orchestra, a jazz ensemble, a pep band, and many other small ensemble experiences.
 Carthage also presents yearly Main Stage musicals and operas, as well as music theatre and opera workshops.

 Carthage music faculty members hold advanced degrees from some of the world’s most prestigious institutions.
 Faculty include some of the finest performer-teachers in the Milwaukee-Chicago urban corridor.
 Many perform or have performed with the Lyric Opera, Milwaukee Symphony Orchestra, Chicago Symphony Orchestra or Chicago Civic Orchestra.

 Music students learn through personal interactions with faculty and guest musicians.
 Musicians who have visited Carthage include opera singers Nicole Cabell and Dean Peterson ’75; voice specialist Donald Miller; Steinway Artist Stephen Swedish; Lion King actor Tonoccus McClain; voice pedagogist Keith Bozeman; violinist Frank Almond; and composers Rollo Dilworth, Jocelyn Hagen, Libby Larsen, Jonathan Newman, Alex Shaprio, Frank Ticheli and Eric Whitacre, as well as the Aspen Ensemble, Fifth House Ensemble, Manhattan Brass, Ying Quartet and Zemlinsky Quartet.